DevOps Team: Roles and Responsibilities in 2025

 DevOps Responsibilities: IT Support

-IT support is another important team that should be integrated into the DevOps lifecycle.
+IT support is another critical team that should be integrated into the DevOps lifecycle.
 It should be automated to match the speed and scale of agile development.
 When developers push code to production, they can convey known errors to the support team.
 Similarly, Kbs related to incidents and problems should be communicated to all members so that everyone is educated about issues and incidents.

 Right from the service desk to operations and development, everyone should be responsible and linked with tickets raised so that they are updated with the happenings in the infrastructure.
 By linking tickets to corresponding releases or changes, you can reduce errors and build apps faster.